 In terms of origins, there doesn't seem to be a set one for the word "witch".
 Look at the Online Etymology Dictionary for a reference; check out Power in the Name: The Origin and Meaning of the Word "Witch", by Michael Dilts for another.

 Upcoming Courses & Workshops

-An Introduction to the Bach Flower Remedies for Therapists - 3 hour workshop in South Hampshire, UK, taking place mid-June.
+Crash Course in Using Bach Flower Remedies - 3 hour workshop in South Hampshire, UK.